 Recommended places to start: Join Facebook groups related to the specific platform, check out Etsy, and gather information from blogs and books.

-Usual pay: Unlimited, making this one of the top paying jobs from home.
+Average salary: Unlimited, making this one of the top paying jobs from home.
 It will however likely require some start-up costs.

 13. Appointment setter